 In Northern Europe, where I grew up, in autumn it is often possible to see wild geese flying south to winter in warmer climes.
-The other day I was reminded of this when I came across a talk I had given a few years ago in which I used the southward flight of the wild geese as an analogy.
+Recently I was reminded of this when I came across a talk I had given a few years previously in which I used the southward flight of the wild geese as an analogy.

 In that talk I quoted the Danish writer Soren Kierkegaard who wrote about the wild geese that flew over his property every autumn.
 In particular he described one year when some geese landed on his property and rather than fly on, stayed in his farmyard and saw out, what turned out to be, a mild winter.

 So the question is, will we remember who we are and why?
 Are we ready to fly on the wind of the Spirit?
-Will we leave the comfort of Sunday-Centric ‘church’, follow the call of Jesus and take off on God’s Kingdom mission in all its dimensions?
+Will we leave the comfort of Sunday-Centric ‘church’, follow the call of Jesus and take off on God’s Kingdom mission in all its, often uncomfortable, dimensions?

 It’s Time for the Geese to Fly Again